 - 2-1-804.
-Interim Report for Eight-Year Grants.
-An Interim Report must be submitted by June 30 of the fourth year (mid-point) of an eight-year grant of accreditation.
-This report will undergo evaluation, and based upon a review of the report, visit(s) may be required as determined by the Council. - 2-1-805.
 Payment of Fees.
 Institutions are required to pay all annual sustaining fees, user fees, evaluation visit deposits and expenses, and other assessed costs by the established deadlines.
 Non-payment of any fees or expenses subjects a member to revocation of accreditation without a hearing.
-(See Article VI, Section 5 of the Bylaws [Appendix A]). - 2-1-806.
+(See Article VI, Section 5 of the Bylaws [Appendix A]). - 2-1-805.
 Unannounced Visits.
 The Council, at its discretion, may direct an unannounced visit to occur at an institution about which it has received adverse information or when general operations of the institution may be called into question.
-Procedures for unannounced visits are described in Appendix B. - 2-1-807.
+Procedures for unannounced visits are described in Appendix B. - 2-1-806.
 Denoting Accreditation.
 Only after accreditation is granted by ACICS may an institution so denote its status in official publications or in advertising.
-The form of notice is prescribed by ACICS, and specific permissible language is set forth in Guidelines for Institutional Publications in Appendix C. - 2-1-808.
+The form of notice is prescribed by ACICS, and specific permissible language is set forth in Guidelines for Institutional Publications in Appendix C. - 2-1-807.
 Program Length and Tuition and Fees.
 ACICS will determine average program lengths and tuition and fees annually based on information collected in the Annual Institutional Reports and will provide these data to all accredited institutions.
 Institutions with program lengths that are more than one standard deviation from the average will be required to submit an explanation for the deviation.
 If the Council does not accept the explanation, it may require a consultation between ACICS and the institution, direct an on-site evaluation, issue a show-cause directive, or withhold inclusion of the program from the institution's current grant of accreditation.